-The Finance Committee recommends that the Board approve the Agreement for Contractor Services with Ag Air Inc. to conduct helicopter mosquito control applications not to exceed \$45,000 annually.
+Recommend the Board approve the Agreement for Contractor Services with Ag Air Inc. to conduct helicopter mosquito control applications not to exceed \$45,000 annually.

 REFERENCE MATERIALS ATTACHED:

 - 1. Agreement For Contractor Services with Ag Air Inc. - 2.
 Certificate of Insurance from Ag Air Inc.